rumijha/data-warehousing-with-aws-redshift/README.md

 #### How To Run the Project
-Run etl.py to process all the files under S3 and load the data into Redshift staging tables.
-Accessing staging tables to load data into respective dimension tables in redshift.
+Run etl.py to read all the files under S3, load the data into Redshift staging tables, and process staging tables to load the data into respective fact and dimension tables in AWS Redshift.